WHAT TO EXPECT

 We celebrate Holy Communion every Sunday.
 While we welcome everyone to participate, it is not required.
 Those who do not wish to eat the bread and/or wine are still invited to the communion rail for a blessing - simply place your arms across your chest.
 For those with limited mobility, stay where you are and we'll come to you!

 At the appropriate time, an usher will signal to your row and you can take your place at the communion rail.
 We serve individual wafers that have been consecrated; they are made from wheat flour and are unleavened.
 Rice wafers are available for those who cannot consume wheat (just let the priest know if you need one).
 Extend your hands to receive a wafer from the priest.
 After the bread, a chalice bearer will come by with a cup of red wine.
 They will tip the chalice toward you, with your guidance, so that you can take a sip of wine.
-Some people choose to consume the bread and wine separately, while others elect to intinct (dip) their wafer in the wine before consuming it.
+Some people choose to consume the wine using a small cup.
+A cruet bearer can pour a small amount of wine into your cup.
+After you consume it, there is water available to rinse and consume any wine left.
 You can then return to your seat and say a prayer, if you wish.

 A nursery is available during the 10:30 am service, under the direction of our lead staff member and volunteers.
 The nursery offers many toys and books to occupy young children (ages 0-4).

-During the school year, two Sunday school classes (ages 5-7 and ages 8-10) meet during the 10:30 AM service.
+During the school year, Sunday school classes meet during the 10:30 AM service on the second Sunday of each month.
+Our program does not use any set curriculum.
+Our creative leaders teach lessons based on the church's liturgical calendar: Advent, Lent, Easter, etc., and will vary depending on the number and ages of children typically in attendance.
 Children will be called to their classrooms shortly after the service begins (just after the opening collect prayer) and will rejoin their families just before communion.
 The Sunday school year typically kicks off as part of our annual Outdoor Eucharist celebration, held the 2nd weekend in September.

 Immediately following our 10:30 am service, you’re invited to join us in the fellowship hall for refreshments and light snacks (e.g., fruit, veggies, pretzels, coffee cake, etc.).
 It’s a great time to greet your neighbor, check the bulletin boards, and ask any questions you might have!